Skip to content

 Outcomes of a Higher vs. Lower Hemodialysate Bicarbonate Concentration

-In Canada, healthcare providers generally use dialysate with a bicarbonate concentration from 32 mmol/L to 40 mmol/L. Observational studies suggest that a higher dialysate bicarbonate concentration may increase the risk of death and hospitalizations, but the optimal concentration for patient health is generally unknown.
-To address this knowledge gap, Drs.
-Amber Molnar and Samuel Silver propose conducting a pragmatic cluster randomized trial to compare compare different concentrations of bicarbonate in the dialysis solution.
+In Canada, healthcare providers generally use dialysate with a bicarbonate concentration from 32 mmol/L to 40 mmol/L. Observational studies suggest that a higher dialysate bicarbonate concentration may increase the risk of death and hospitalizations.
+Unfortunately, the optimal concentration for patient health is generally unknown.
+To address this knowledge gap, Drs Amber Molnar and Samuel Silver propose conducting the Dial Bicarb pragmatic cluster randomized trial to compare different concentrations of bicarbonate in the dialysis solution.

-If the trial team can show that a lower concentration of bicarbonate in the dialysis solution reduces the risk of death and hospitalization and overall improves patient health, then this intervention could become the standard of care for all patients worldwide.
-This simple adjustment to the dialysis procedure can be done at no added cost and may even help to reduce healthcare costs.
+If the trial results demonstrate that a lower concentration of bicarbonate dialysis solution reduces the risk of death and hospitalization and overall improves patient health, then this intervention could become the standard of care for all patients worldwide.
+This simple adjustment to procedure can be done at no added cost and may even help to reduce healthcare costs.

 Co-PI: Dr. Amber Molnar